The best foods for hair growth, according to dietitians

 Cod liver oil

-Vitamin D3 deficiency is a common issue globally, and it influences your hair, among other health concerns, according to Gaunitz.
+Vitamin D3 deficiency is a common issue globally, and in influences your hair, among other health concerns, according to Gaunitz.

 Sardines